bradford-hamilton/Ruby-On-Quails/guides/source/active_record_migrations.md

 Running Migrations
 ------------------

-Rails provides a set of bin/rails tasks to run certain sets of migrations.
+Quails provides a set of bin/quails tasks to run certain sets of migrations.

-The very first migration related bin/rails task you will use will probably be `rails db:migrate`.
+The very first migration related bin/quails task you will use will probably be `quails db:migrate`.
 In its most basic form it just runs the `change` or `up` method for all the migrations that have not yet been run.
 If there are no such migrations, it exits.
 It will run these migrations in order based on the date of the migration.